kappnav/design/actions-config-maps.md

    - fields - specifies an array of fields for which user is to supply values.
 Each field specifies following:
       - name - specifies name of this field.
       - label - specifies display label for this field.
       - type - field data type.
-Supported types are string and integer.
+Supported types are string, select, and multiselect.
       - size - specifies field size as small (sm), medium (med), or large (lg).
 This is a hint to the UI layout to choose set the relative display size of the field.
       - description - specifies description of field.
 Used for flyover help in UI.
       - default - specifies default value if any.
 This is an optional specification.
 If omitted, default for string type is empty string and default for list type is first entry from values array.
-      - values - supported for list type only and must be a json array of scalar values.
+      - values - supported for select and multiselect types only and must be a json array of scalar values.
 This is an optional specification.
       - optional - specifies whether value is optional (true) or required (false)
       - validator - specifies a snippet to validate the field.